We all have to love the minimalistic look of Notion. In fact, this app is as easy to use as it looks, and making it look aesthetic is the same easy.

 Pick your favourite widget, read the tutorial, and then embed the widget in Notion!
 None of the widgets take longer than 5 minutes to embed in Notion.

-Finally, the eleventh and the last tip on how to make your Notion pages look more aesthetic than ever before is related to...
+Finally, the eleventh and the last tip on how to make an aesthetic Notion board is related to...
 Aesthetic Notion templates!

 We've got a library full of aesthetic & free Notion templates that you can access today.
 Go ahead, find your favourite template and duplicate it!